coderbysoul/Github-README/README.md

 <img align="right" height="250px" width="200px" src="https://cdn1.vectorstock.com/i/thumb-large/04/80/woman-write-journal-on-table-girl-drawing-vector-36010480.jpg" />

-## 🎓An undergrad student of Computer Science and Engineering currently in the sophomore year
+## 🎓An undergrad student of Computer Science and Engineering currently in the junior year

 ### I'm an enthusiastic learner on the voyage of exploring the amazing world of technology and in the process, learn new skills.
 Passionate about coding and would love to contribute in aspirational environment ☺

-- 🚀 I’m currently diving deeper into DSA and learning Web Development
+- 🚀 I’m currently diving deeper into DSA and exploring both Web and App Development using MERN Stack
 - 🚀 I’m looking to collaborate on Open Source

 ---